-At Washwood Heath Nursery School and Children’s Centre we value linguistic and cultural diversity.
+At Washwood Heath Nursery School we value linguistic and cultural diversity.
 The setting supports diverse language needs and opportunities in a variety of ways.
 We work hard at creating a setting which is rich in play, active learning, opportunities for language development and collaborative working with children and families.
 We also ensure that all children with English as an additional language will work towards their full potential during their time with us.
 We also provide opportunities for children to develop and use home language in their play and learning.
 This is part of the respect for each child’s cultural background that is central to our ethos.

 We actively promote the welfare of all our children and we will do all that is in our power to protect them from harm.
 Our policies and procedures apply to all staff, governors and volunteers working in the school and we ask parents to act responsibly in reporting any injuries or concerns which may have occurred at home.

 We are committed to establishing and implementing procedures which ensure the health, safety and welfare of all our children and staff.
 Children and staff will be safeguarded both in school and on school visits and the premises will also be made safe for all by ensuring that safe working practices are adopted.